ebaghda/solvent-effects-reactions/README.md

 # solvent-effects-reactions
-##Code for data analysis of reaction data for 4-vinylphenol transfer hydrogenation reactions.
+## Code for data analysis of reaction data for 4-vinylphenol transfer hydrogenation reactions.

-Package management relied on Miniconda
-The following language version and packages were used:
+Package management relied on Miniconda: https://www.anaconda.com/docs/getting-started/miniconda/main The following language version and packages were used:
 - Python 3.13.2
 - pyarrow 19.0.0